 Do you have projects to tackle around your yard this spring and summer?
 Maybe you plan to get the most out of your garden.
 Either way, you’ll have a tough go at it if you don’t have the best shovel available in your arsenal.
 To spruce up your garden or yard, the best shovel is a must-have tool to dig in and get started on every area of your yard.

 However, there are now dozens of types of shovels available on the current market, and each one has different functionality and design attributes to consider.
-The blade shape, the handle length, the construction, and the overall design all matter.
+The blade shape, the steel handle length, the construction, and the overall design all matter.
 Whether you’re a brand new DIYer or a gardening pro who is going to upgrade their tools, this review roundup and buying guide will help you pick out the best shovel for your needs.

 There are hundreds of shovels available, and picking out the best shovel ensures that you can use it to tackle the most projects around your home.